Study Shows Shingles Vaccine is Safe

 This is the latest in a series of published Kaiser Permanente studies conducted to better understand vaccine effectiveness and safety.
 Among these studies were:

-The Vaccine Safety Datalink Team authors included:
+Vaccine Safety Datalink Team Authors Included:

 Hung Fu Tseng, PhD, MPH, Steven J. Jacobsen, MD, PhD, Amy Liu, MS, Lina Sy, MPH, and S. Michael Marcy, MD, from the Kaiser Permanente Southern California Department of Research & Evaluation; Bruce Fireman (MA) and Roger Baxter (MD), from Kaiser Permanente Northern California, Vaccine Study Center; Sheila Weinmann (PhD) from Kaiser Permanente Northwest, Portland, Ore.; Matthew F. Daley (MD) from Kaiser Permanente Colorado, Denver; Eric Weintraub (MPH) and James Baggs (PhD), from the Centers for Disease Control and Prevention Immunization Safety Office, Atlanta; James Nordin (MD) from HealthPartners Research Foundation, Minneapolis, Minn.; and Lisa Jackson (MD, MPH) from Group Health Cooperative of Puget Sound, Seattle.